 A: To work with us you need to be 18 years old.
 You can apply when you are 17 (as long as you turn 18 before the end of October) and your application will only allow you to select operational dates when you are 18.
 If you are unsure if you meet the criteria, please contact the office.

-Please note, only our Huntingdon camp in Cambridgeshire operates in October.
+Please note, only our Huntingdon and Mill Hill camps operate in October.